JochemTolsma/SNA-4-Social-Scientists/docs/02-Dyads.md

 </div>

-There are four options for directed dayds.
+There are four options for directed dyads.
 See Figure \@ref(fig:dd).
 However, two configurations (the two in the middle row) are *isomorphic*.
 We cannot distinguish them in the network.
 From now on, I won't draw all isomorphs.

 <div class="figure">
 <img src="Slide4.PNG" alt="undirected dyad configurations" width="100%" />